Fatma GÜLÇÜR & Musa Kâzım GÜLÇÜR

 Smile upon my heroic race!
 Why the anger, why the rage?

 Our blood which we shed for you might not be worthy otherwise;

 Freedom is the absolute right of my God-worshipping nation.

 I have been free since the beginning and forever shall be so.

 What madman shall put me in chains!
 I defy the very idea!

 I’m like the roaring flood; trampling and overflowing my dyke (weir),

 I’ll tear apart the mountains, fill up the open seas and still gush out!

-The lands surrounded by the Western’s and they armoured with walls of steel,
+The lands were surrounded by the Western and they were armored with walls of steel,

 But I have borders guarded by the mighty chest of a believer.